Sonmiani Bay

-Sonmiani Bay marks the northernmost point of the Arabian Sea and is situated along the eastern edge of the Makran Coast, on the shores of Lasbela and Hub districts in Balochistan, Pakistan, northwest of Karachi.
-The bay is named after the village of Sonmiani, located just north of the Winder River delta.
-To the northwest, it borders the Miani Hor lagoon, a shallow and ecologically rich estuarine system.
+Sonmiani Bay is situated along the eastern edge of the Makran Coast, on the shores of Lasbela and Hub districts in Balochistan, Pakistan, northwest of Karachi.
+The bay is sometimes described as marking the northernmost point of the Arabian Sea.
+It is named after the village of Sonmiani, just north of the Winder River delta.
+To the northwest, it adjoins the Miani Hor lagoon, a shallow and ecologically rich estuarine system, separated from the bay by a peninsula of sand dunes.

 Physical and Ecological Features

-Characterised on its shores by mudflats, sandy beaches, and mangrove forests, the bay provides critical habitats for marine and bird species and plays an important role in natural coastal protection.
-It sustains the livelihoods of local fishing communities, with both artisanal and commercial fishing activities, with common catches including shrimp, crabs, pomfret, and mackerel.
+The bay's shores are lined with mudflats, sandy beaches, and mangrove forests, which provide habitats for marine and bird species and help protect the coast.
+Local fishing communities depend on the bay for both artisanal and commercial fishing, with common catches including shrimp, crab, pomfret, and mackerel.

 Fishing and Livelihoods

-Fishing in Sonmiani Bay has been central to local livelihoods for thousands of years, long before the rise of ancient Indus Valley cities such as Harappa and Mohenjo-daro.
-However, siltation at the Winder delta has changed access to traditional fishing grounds.
-The broader area, including Windar and Sonmiani, hosts at least 15 fishmeal processing plants.
-The bay is also known to be a habitat for rare dolphin species and, occasionally, whales.
+Fishing has long been an important livelihood for communities around Sonmiani Bay.
+Siltation at the Winder delta has since changed access to traditional fishing grounds.
+Windar and Sonmiani together host at least 15 fishmeal processing plants.
+The bay is also home to rare dolphin species and, occasionally, whales.

 Conservation and Environmental Challenges

-Miani Hor, connected to the bay, is designated as a Ramsar Wetland of international importance due to its function as a breeding and migratory habitat for bird and as a nursery for fish.
-Despite its ecological value, the bay is increasingly threatened by overfishing, mangrove degradation, pollution from settlements and industry, and unregulated coastal development.
+Miani Hor, connected to the bay, is designated as a Ramsar Wetland of international importance for its role as a breeding and migratory habitat for birds and a nursery for fish.
+The bay itself has no such protected status, and faces growing pressure from overfishing, mangrove degradation, pollution from nearby settlements and industry, and unregulated coastal development.

-Although it lacks formal status as a marine protected area, conservation concerns have been raised by Non-governmental organization and the Balochistan Forests & Wildlife Department.
+Non-governmental organisations and the Balochistan Forests & Wildlife Department have raised concerns about these pressures.

-Beyond its ecological and economic relevance, the costal areas at Sonmiani Bay hosts the Sonmiani Spaceport, the primary launch facility of Pakistan's national space agency SUPARCO.
-The Pakistan Air Force also uses the nearby range for live-fire demonstrations and training.
-Further contributing to environmental stress, the Gadani Ship Breaking Yard lies nearby, introducing maritime pollution to the bay.
-The Economic Coordination Committee (Pakistan) has identified Sonmiani Bay as a potential site for a future liquefied natural gas (LNG) terminal.
-These combined pressures highlight the need for integrated coastal zone management.
+The bay also has strategic and industrial significance.
+Its coastal area hosts the Sonmiani Spaceport, the primary launch facility of Pakistan's national space agency SUPARCO, and the Pakistan Air Force uses the nearby range for live-fire demonstrations and training.
+The nearby Gadani Ship Breaking Yard adds maritime pollution to the bay, and since 2018 the Economic Coordination Committee (Pakistan) has directed feasibility studies into a proposed liquefied natural gas (LNG) terminal at Sonmiani.